The Climate Crisis

 Since 2017, the University of Ottawa has published a yearly report detailing its actions to address the climate crisis.
 The latest report, published on April 18, 2023, highlights some of the biggest achievements, including uOttawa’s commitment to be the first Canadian University to take the , reducing food-related greenhouse gas emissions by 25% by 2030.
 This news is in addition to the new transportation infrastructure which includes the installation of 20 , as well as a new outdoor bike repair station near the uOttawa LRT station on the main campus.

 As the Government of Canada rolled out its new single-use plastics ban this year, the University is responding by encouraging the use of reusable coffee mugs across campus.
 As an incentive on beverages such as coffee will be given to those who bring their reusable mug.
 They can also receive a free hot drink after their tenth purchase.

 This summer Food Services will be implementing a pilot project at Premiere Moisson which aims to switch their food packaging to a deposit return reusable container program.
 This swap will eliminate most single-use packaging at that location.

 But biophilia isn’t just for outdoor spaces!
-This past fall, hundreds of plants were given away to campus community members to spruce up their offices and homes, and a beautiful moss wall was installed at the Wellness Centre in the Sports Complex.
+This past fall, hundreds of plants were given away to campus community members to spruce up their offices and homes, and a beautiful moss wall was installed at the in the Sports Complex.

 Want to make our campus more sustainable?